 As well as learning on campus, you’ll get to the opportunity to experience literary study in a real-world setting.
 If you pursue a four-year course you’ll complete a four-week placement, alternatively for a five-year course you’ll do 30-weeks in industry.
 The placement is a key feature in developing your abilities and understanding of the workplace.
 It also offers you a platform for entering a wide variety of professions after graduation.

-According to Unistats, 96% of our final year students agreed that they were satisfied with the quality of this course; join us on live chat now to find out more, or register to meet us at an Open Day.
+97% of our final year students who study English courses agree our staff are good at explaining things – join us on live chat now to find out more, or register to meet us at an open day.

 Interested in studying this course part-time?
 Enquire now.